 Most back injury claims resolve in settlements with the at-fault party’s insurance company.
 But when insurers refuse to make a fair settlement offer, your best bet may be to file a lawsuit.
 Check with an attorney before taking legal action.
 A skilled back injury lawyer will calculate the full value of your claim and fight for the best possible results, first at the negotiating table and, if necessary, at trial.

-Average Settlement for Car Accident Back Injuries
+Average Settlement Back Injuries from Car Accidents

-Placing a fair value on your claim involves calculating all your accident-related losses.
+Placing a fair value on your injury claim involves calculating all your accident-related losses.
 Adding up your financial losses is fairly easy.
 Receipts for medical treatment and rehabilitation, pay stubs, vehicle repair or replacement estimates, and the cost of prescription medications are all evidence of your monetary losses.

 But how do you put a price on pain and suffering and other non-economic damages?
 An attorney will be your best asset in quantifying these intangible but genuine losses.